acidanthera/audk/README.md

 ## Further notes about the formal approach
 * A snapshot of the new Image Loader code will be provided with annotations and proving results
-* The snapshot will not be current and updating the old code is out of the scope of this project, however the functional changes are trivial
+* The snapshot will not be current and updating the old code is out of the scope of this project, however the functional changes should be manageable to review
+* We are currently investigating whether deploying the proving environment as a Docker container is feasible
-* There will be aids to compare the updates over the last fully verified state (e.g. stripped versions of the code with diffs)
+* There may be aids to compare the updates over the last fully verified state (e.g. stripped versions of the code with diffs)
 * If accepted, the new Image Loader code should be developed further without updating the formal annotations, but with thorough review of important invariants and sufficient documentation
-* We are currently investigating whether deploying the proving environment as a Docker container is feasible

 ## Current progress, future goals, and further notes
 * OVMF boots to Shell with SMM and Secure Boot enabled
+* Linux EmulatorPkg boots
 * Extended support for Image protection has been implemented
 * FFS and DebugTable enhancements have been implemented
 * Not all features have been implemented, e.g. RISC-V support
 * There are unrelated changes present to help testing and validation
 * Some validation is still absent
-* Build compatibility for out-of-tree packages is still absent

 ## BZs fixed by integrating the new Image Loader
 * https://bugzilla.tianocore.org/show_bug.cgi?id=1860